stcarrez/resource-embedder/docs/Are_Generator.md

 type Name_Array is array (Natural range <>) of Name_Access;
 Names : constant Name_Array;
 ```

+The `map` format is special as it produces a mapping table defined by
+reading a JSON or XML content.
+Files matched by the rules are read and
+parsed to populate the internal map table.
+Content of these files is not
+available directly but the mapping is queried by using the generated
+`Get_Content` function with the name.

 ## C Generator
 The C code generator produces for each resource description a C